Forecasting and Backtesting Gradient Allocations of Expected Shortfall: Declaration of interest

 \makeatletter \thesection{S\@arabic\c@section} \thetable{S\@arabic\c@table} \thefigure{S\@arabic\c@figure} \theproposition{S\@arabic\c@proposition} \makeatother

-Section~\ref{sec:technical:details} provides proofs and details of the technical statements in the main paper.
-Section~\ref{sec:details:empirical} gives a for detailed description of the empirical analysis in the main paper as well as some additional results of backtesting in the one-step approach~\citep{fissler2023backtesting}.
+Section~\ref{sec:proof:details} provides proofs and details of some statements presented in the main paper.
+Section~\ref{sec:details:empirical} gives a detailed description of the empirical analysis in Section~\ref{sec:empirical} and some additional results of backtesting ESCs in the one-step approach~\citep{fissler2024backtesting}.
 Throughout the supplementary material, references starting with ``S'' refer to this supplement, and those without this prefix refer to the main paper.